ZL-Su/Dgelom/README.md

 C++ codes for computer vision and numeric computation.

 ## 1. SIMD vectorization
 We have released a stand-alone SIMD vectorization library "dge-simd" in Dgelom/support/arch.
 It is a portable modern C++ library for accelarating C/C++ code on Intel CPU platform.
 The dge-simd is simple since it includes only on core type and a sequence of operators.
-The core type named ```dgelom::Packet_``` with interfance as:
+The core type named ```dgelom::Packet_``` with interface as:

 ``` template<typename _Ty, int _Elems> class Packet_```;